 Following the successful completion of their third year of the tripos (BA), students remain in Cambridge for three more years to complete their Clinical Studies (MB, BChir).
 More details about Clinical Medical Studies are available on the Clinical School website.

-Second M.B. exemptions
+Second M.B. exams

 Magdalene aims to make nine offers in Medicine each year.
 We offer places to applicants of all nationalities, and from all types of educational background.
 Around 50% of our Medical Students are female.

 Magdalene has four Governing Body Fellows in Medicine and a number of other senior members (Fellows and College Lecturers) in the subject.
 Personal contact with senior members occurs informally through supervisions, and supervisors are generally available to answer queries.
 The Director of Studies is available for consultation on academic matters.
-Your Tutor usually deals with matters of a non-academic nature such as social, financial or psychological problems.
+Your Tutor usually deals with matters of a non-academic nature such as social, financial or psychological issues.
 The ethos of the College is, however, that should someone need assistance it's provided - so if you need it, don’t hesitate to ask for it.

-The College Library is open 24 hours a day.
+The New College Library with spacious work areas is open 24 hours a day.
 There is a substantial Medical Section which contains copies of all the recommended texts for the University courses, and most departments have their own well-stocked specialist libraries which are at your disposal.
 The College Librarian is always willing to consider purchasing any additional texts students think desirable (with the support of their Director of Studies).
 Additionally there are large central libraries such as the University Library and the Clinical School Library.
 There is online access to a large number of journals provided by Cambridge Libraries in iDiscover.

 We have a family of skeletons (in fact, half skeletons) which are loaned to first year students (second years have the skull) in order to help them master the intricacies of Anatomy, which we think is crucial if you're going to be a member of the Medical Profession.
 It is the responsibility of the student to care for their skeleton, and to return them intact at the end of the year.